dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 As a new user I want to quickly create a new DAO or join an existing DAO.

-As a DAO member I want to see a compact overview of the finances + recent activity in all my DAOs.
+As a DAO member I want to see a compact overview of the finances + recent activity in all my DAO(s).

-As a DAO member I want to easily vote, stake, and create proposals in my DAO(s).
+As a DAO member I want to quickly vote, stake, create and redeem proposals in my DAO(s).

 As an advanced user I want to edit my DAO's configuration.